By Greg Ball, President of Ball Media Innovations

 The editing process will also be different, depending on your goals.
 A multi-camera video that you're planning to sell will require a more editing time and work than a single camera video.
 Also if you're having PowerPoint slides or videos shown during the presentation placed in the videos, this will also make the editing process more time-consuming.

 So you'll need to be clear on what your goals are before you can determine what your actual video production needs are.

 2. How Large will your audience be?

 Audience size will make a difference.
-For example, let’s say that you’re expecting a large audience, perhaps over 2000 people.
-You won’t want your crew and equipment blocking parts of the audience so you’ll probably need a camera that can shoot from the back, behind the audience.
+For example, let's say that you're expecting a large audience, perhaps over 2000 people.
+You won't want your crew and equipment blocking parts of the audience so you'll probably need one camera that can shoot from the back of the room, behind the audience.
 Certain types of cameras will be required to get good quality from a distance, and your production company may need to bring various lenses.
 Depending on what your videos will be used for, you may also need additional cameras placed to the sides.
 If you have a small audience, you can get away with a less expensive camera and a single lens.

-If you have a small room and you’re taping just to have record of your event, good quality lighting and sound are not as important.
-To have your video taped with good quality for any of the other purposes we mentioned above, you’ll need to hire an audio-visual company that can provide:
+If you have a small room and you're taping just to have a record of your event, good quality lighting and sound are not as important.
+To have your videotaped with good quality for any of the other purposes we mentioned above, you'll need to hire an audio-visual company that can provide:

 - Theatrical lighting